 The BOC was allowed unrestricted access to all meetings of the Board of Directors and its sub committees, as well as to all books and documents at St Francis Credit Union.
 Throughout the year, the BOC effectively monitored and examined the internal control systems and procedures, and produced evidence which demonstrated that the roles, responsibilities, and duties of the Board of Directors were fulfilled.
 An assessment document was used by the BOC which identified all relevant statutory obligations of the Board of Directors and all the BOC's opinions were validated.
-In accordance with Section 76O(1)(b) of the statutory obligations, the assessment evidence and the agreed actions were discussed with the Directors at Review Meetings held in March, June, August and November, and a written report of these Review Meetings was submitted to the Board.
+In accordance with Section 76O(1)(b) of the statutory obligations, the assessment evidence and the agreed actions were discussed with the Directors at Review Meetings held in May, July, September and November, and a written report of these Review Meetings was submitted to the Board.

-As a result of our examinations, we are confident that the Board of St Francis Credit Union has acted in the best interest of its Members by maintaining the strategic objectives of the Credit Union and continues to give good governance.

-At this time, the BOC would like to commend the Board of Directors, Louis Fay, the staff, and the volunteers who all performed their duties effectively, efficiently and compassionately, and to thank all these individuals for their assistance and complete co-operation whilst we carried out our duties.
+As a result of our examinations, we are confident that the Board of St Francis Credit Union has acted in the best interest of its Members by maintaining the strategic objectives of the Credit Union.
+The Board of Directors and the management met as required during the past year and made well considered decisions in order to protect the interests of its membership and continues to give good governance.
+At this time, the BOC would like to commend the Board of Directors, the CEO Louis Fay, the staff, and the volunteers who all performed their duties effectively, efficiently and with sincerity, and to thank all these individuals for their assistance and complete co-operation whilst we carried out our duties.